aaronkik/aws-sso-account-organiser/README.md

 Enter valid JS flavoured regex in the input field to view the accounts you're interested in.
 Your regex can be as simple as `dev` or something more complex.

+Download the extension on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/aws-sso-account-filter/pdcibaphodkbbpoeienpnebpchibohbf).

+Firefox Add-on coming soon<sup>TM</sup>.

-Download the latest release [here](https://github.com/aaronkik/aws-sso-account-filter/releases/latest) or head over to the [release page](https://github.com/aaronkik/aws-sso-account-filter/releases).
+Or download the latest .zip [here](https://github.com/aaronkik/aws-sso-account-filter/releases/latest) or head over to the [release page](https://github.com/aaronkik/aws-sso-account-filter/releases).

 ## Running Locally